derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development/LabGuide100.md

   ![](images/100/17.png)

 - The **build** pipeline will be used to build and unit test our application.
-Let's create a new pipeline to store the resulting Docker image in the Oracle Container Registry.
+Let's create a new pipeline to store the resulting Docker image in a Docker Hub repository.
 Click the **Add new pipeline** button.

   ![](images/100/18.png)